How do you motivate your employees?

-The Tap into Safety Mental Health Training increases mental health literacy on workplace stressors to teach effective coping strategies using animated storytelling.
-We have developed several out of the box employee mental health modules.
+The Tap into Safety Mental Health Literacy Training increases mental health literacy on workplace stressors to teach effective coping strategies using animated storytelling.
+We have developed several out-of-the-box employee mental health modules.
 The training can be completed online, on tablets and mobile phones in under 5 minutes and draws on a MicroLearning methodology.
 Every training module offers suggestions on where employees can seek help.

 See our mental health training module on Stress, Anxiety and Depression Symptoms for your employees that provide simple exercises to reduce symptoms and negative thoughts.
-We also have new modules specifically developed through the pandemic to support managers and leaders and your employees.
+We also have modules to support managers and leaders and employees.

 - Helping Employees with Mental Health Concerns